jacksleight/blade-snip/README.md

 # Blade Snipit

-Blade Snipit allows you to use parts of a blade template multiple times and in multiple places.
+Blade Snipit allows you to use parts of a blade template multiple times and in multiple places in the same file.
 Basically inline partials:

 ```blade
 <div class="products">